guezey/Trainly/README.md

 # Trainly

-**Trainly** was my CS102 term project, on which my three teammates and I spent four months.
+**Trainly**, an Android app to organize train travels, was my CS102 term project, on which my three teammates and I spent four months.

 We designed and implemented the whole project by ourselves from ground to end.
 The project's main aim was to let us demonstrate the outcomes of our 1<sup>st</sup>-year Computer Science classes CS101-2 [^1] at Bilkent University.